tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 In this activity, students will learn how to create and share Jupyter notebooks on Google Colaboratory (aka Colab), a cloud platform oriented toward machine learning.

 Explain to students that Colaboratory is a Google-sponsored environment for running Jupyter notebooks on the Cloud.
-It's specifically tailored for running and sharing deep learning experiments, with access to Google's self-developed Tensor Processing Units (TPUs) in addition to general-purpose memory and RAM.
+It's specifically tailored for running and sharing deep learning experiments.
+Colab notebooks have access to specialized computing architectures such as Google's self-developed Tensor Processing Units (TPUs) in addition to general-purpose memory and RAM.
+TPUs designed specifically by Google to train and run TensorFlow models.

 [Open this three minutes introductory video](https://youtu.be/inN8seMm7UI) and reproduce it in the class.
 After playing the video, highlight the following:

-* Colab allows us to do machine learning on the web, using Google Cloud resources.
+* Colab allows us to do machine learning on the web using Google Cloud resources.

 * We can use this environment to create Jupyter notebooks just as we would on our local computers.